Shayla LaVeaux

-Shayla LaVeaux (born December 27, 1969) is an American pornographic actress and exotic dancer.
+Shayla LaVeaux (born December 27, 1969) is a former American pornographic actress and exotic dancer.

 Early life

 LaVeaux was born in Golden, Colorado.
 She graduated from Wheat Ridge High School.

 Career

 At 18 years old, LaVeaux began stripping at Shotgun Willie's, a topless bar in Glendale, Colorado.
 She later began dancing at bachelor parties.
 She started modeling in men's magazines, such as Playboy, Penthouse, and Hustler, in order to build her brand.
 She began performing in adult films in 1992.
 Her first scene was with her friend Alexis DeVell, who she had accompanied to the shoot with initially no intention of performing in the scene, but she was asked if she wanted to replace another performer who didn't show up for work.
 She was a contract performer for director Paul Norman in 1993.
 She was once under a one-year contract with the studio VCA Pictures as well.
 LaVeaux has also done voice acting for hentai cartoons.